 This may include any personal information that you have choose to share with us, but we will treat this as confidential and protect it accordingly.

 We will never include your personal information in survey reports.

 Signing up to our newsletter

 The third-party supplier handles the data purely to provide this service on our behalf.
-This supplier follows the requirements of the Data Protection Act 2018 and UK General Data Protection Regulations in how to obtain, handle and process your information and will not make your data available to anyone other than Healthwatch.
+This supplier follows the requirements of the Data Protection Act 2018 and UK General Data Protection Regulations in how to obtain, handle and process your information and will not make your data available to anyone other Healthwatch.

 Information about people who share their experiences with us by other means

-There are a number of ways that we collect feedback from people about their experiences of using health and social care services.
+There are a number of ways that we collect feedback from people about their experiences of using health and social care services day to day.
 Our staff will visit different health and social care settings as part of their role to evaluate how services are being delivered.
-We also receive phone calls and requests for information from members of the public as part of our signposting service.
+We also receive phone calls and requests for information directly from members of public as part of our signposting service.

 Where personally identifiable information is collected we will ensure that we have your consent to keep it and we will be clear on how we intend to use your information.

-We will aim to anonymise information where we can but there may be instances where this is not possible in order to make change happen on your behalf.
-There may be exceptional circumstances where we can and will keep the data without consent, but we must have a lawful basis for doing so, such as for safeguarding purposes.
+We will aim to anonymise information where we can but there may be instances where this is not possible in order to make changes on your behalf.
+There may be exceptional circumstances where we can and will keep the data without consent, but we must have a lawful basis for doing so, such as for safeguarding purposes

 We must ensure that where consent is freely given, data is used only for agreed specific and unambiguous purposes and that you are well informed about how the information will be kept.
 This includes where it will be stored, details on security and for how long it will be kept.
 We will comply with current data protection legislation at all times.